Submoon/Hitman/README.md

 # Hitman

 Hitman is a Discord bot developed in Ruby with [Discordrb](https://github.com/meew0/discordrb).
-It is a project made on my personal time to learn a little bit more Ruby.
-If you have some advices to tell me about Ruby, I'll be happy to hear it, so please feel free to send me a message about that!
+It is a project made on my personal time to learn a little bit more about Ruby.
+If you have some advices about Ruby, I'll be happy to hear it, so please feel free to send me a message about that!

 It is far from finished but I'm working on it.